Karl Schroeder

-Karl Schroeder (/ˈʃreɪdər/) (born September 4, 1962) is a Canadian science fiction author and a professional futurist.
+Karl Schroeder (/ˈʃreɪdər/) (born September 4, 1962) is a Canadian science fiction author and futurist.
 His novels present far-future speculations on topics such as nanotechnology, terraforming, augmented reality, and interstellar travel, and are deeply philosophical.
 More recently he also focuses on near-future topics.
 Several of his short stories feature the character Gennady Malianov.

 Biography

 Schroeder was born in a Mennonite family in Brandon, Manitoba.
 In 1986 he moved to Toronto, where he now lives with his wife Janice Beitel and daughter.
 After publishing a dozen short stories, Schroeder published his first novel, Ventus, in 2000.
 A prequel to Ventus, Lady of Mazes, was published in 2005.
 He has published seven more novels and is co-author (with Cory Doctorow) of the self-help book The Complete Idiot's Guide to Publishing Science Fiction.
 Schroeder currently writes, consults in the area of futures studies.

 In October, 2011, Karl Schroeder was awarded a Master of Design degree in Strategic Foresight and Innovation from OCAD University in Toronto, Ontario, Canada.